 Traditional food in Budapest is some of the best I have ever tasted!
 I can’t get enough chicken paprikash, goulash, beef stew and sweet and savoury pancakes.

-And if you are travelling solo to Budapest and want food suggestions, you are at the right place.
+If you are travelling solo to Budapest and need food suggestions, youare in the right place.
 I put together a Budapest food guide for anyone looking for new food to try in Budapest.
 From street food to Hungary’s national dishes and what to drink in Budapest – I got it all!

-If you are wondering what Budapest’s food is like, keep reading.
-Go on a culinary journey in Budapest by following my food guide and find out exactly what to eat in Budapest and where to find all the must try food in Budapest.
+So, go on a culinary journey in Budapest by following my food guide and find out exactly what to eat in Budapest and where to find all the must-try food in Budapest.

-Before trying some of the must try food in Budapest, check out my post on Budapest solo travel guide, especially if this is your first time in the city.
+Before trying some of the must-try food in Budapest, check out my post on the Budapest solo travel guide, especially if this is your first time in the city.

-Here are a few additional tips for trying some of the best Budapest must eat:
+Here are a few additional tips for trying some of the best Budapest must-eats:

-• Tip about 10% of your bill or more if the service is good.
-Tip with cash if you are paying with a credit card.
+- Tip about 10% of your bill or more if the service is good.
+You must tip in cash if you are paying with a credit card.

-• There are a lot of meat options in traditional Hungarian food in Budapest.
+- Traditional Hungarian food in Budapest offers a wide variety of meat options.
 Most starters and main dishes have different types of meat protein.

-• But there are a few vegetarian options as well.
+- Excellent options for vegetarians and vegans are available as well.
 Some soups, sides and main dishes are made with vegetables only.
 Check the restaurant menu before you go.

 See the summary of the best food to eat in Budapest below.
 This is a quick guide for you when searching for what to eat in Budapest.